MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/partitioningpolicy.md

 > [!CAUTION]
 > * There are no hard-coded limits set on the number of tables with the partitioning policy defined.
 >   * However, every additional table adds overhead to the background data partitioning process that runs on the cluster's nodes.
 Adding tables may result in more cluster resources being used.
 >   * For more information, see [monitoring](#monitor-partitioning) and [capacity](#partitioning-capacity).
+> * It isn't recommended to set a partitioning policy if the compressed size of data per partition is expected to be less than 1GB.
 > * Before applying a partitioning policy on a materialized view, review the recommendations for [materialized views partitioning policy](materialized-views/materialized-view-policies.md#partitioning-policy).

 ## Partition keys